 Wondering where to stay in Hanoi?
 The good news is, there are thousands of hotels and hostels Hanoi.
 The bad news?
 It’s so hard to choose!
-Here are our recommendations of the best places to stay in Hanoi for backpackers, flashpackers, mid-range, and luxury travelers.
+Here are our picks of the best places to stay in Hanoi for every budget.

 We’ve been to Hanoi several times and stayed in many hotels, hostels, guest houses and neighbourhoods.
 We’ve spent hours sorting through online reviews comparing pictures and amenities at each hotel.

 Where to Stay in Hanoi

 All prices are approximate and current as of Jan 2017.
 Ratings come from Booking.com.